GoogleCloudPlatform/spanner-migration-tool/README.md

 straightforward, but care should be taken with PostgreSQL `TIMESTAMP` data because Spanner clients will not drop the timezone.

+### `CHAR(n) and VARCHAR(n)`

+The semantics of fixed-length character types differ between PostgreSQL and Spanner.
+The `CHAR(n)` type in PostgreSQL is padded with spaces.
+If a string value smaller than the limit is stored, spaces will be added to pad it out to the specified length.
+If a string longer than the specified length is stored, and the extra characters are all spaces, then it will be silently truncated.
+Moreover, trailing spaces are ignored when comparing two values.
+In constrast, Spanner does not give special treatment to spaces, and the specified length simply represents the maximum length that can be stored.
+This is close to the semantics of PostgreSQL's `VARCHAR(n)`.
+However there are some minor differences.
+For example, even `VARCHAR(n)` has some special treatment of
+spaces: strings longer than the specified length are silently truncated if the extra characters are all spaces.

 ### Storage Use

 The tool maps several PostgreSQL types to Spanner types that use more storage.
 For example, `SMALLINT` is a two-byte integer, but it maps to Spanner's `INT64`, an eight-byte integer.
 This additional storage could be significant for large arrays.

 ### Arrays